Potty Training

 Don't push through resistance

-Power struggles cause children to withhold, creating physical problems.
+Power struggles cause withholding.
 Pause and try again later.

 Trust the process

-When in doubt, waiting a few weeks costs nothing.
-Pushing before readiness can create problems that take months to resolve.
+Waiting a few weeks costs nothing.
+Pushing too soon can take months to fix.